eugenecohen-osu/chi-gem5/chi-report.md

 # CHI Topology Configuration in gem5

-With the project focused on understanding CHI coherency we expolored the interconnect topology options already present in gem5.
+With the project focused on understanding CHI coherency we explored the interconnect topology options already present in gem5.
 For CHI, the following configurations are supported:
 * Crossbar
 * Pt2Pt
 * CustomMesh

 ### Pt2Pt

-The point-to-point is a single interconenct with direct connectivity between all nodes.
+The point-to-point is a single interconnect with direct connectivity between all nodes.
 The  concept implies that requests can traverse the interconnect without having to wait for transaction buffer resources and without incurring additional hops along the way.

 | ![Point-to-Point Diagram](img/pt2pt.png) |
 | --|